SFS Undergraduate Commencement

 WHAT ABOUT CAPS AND GOWNS?

 Caps, gowns and hoods are required for the SFS Commencement Ceremony.
 Some seniors may still have the gowns that they wore during New Student Orientation.
 If so, they may wear it at Commencement and purchase only the cap, tassel, and hood from the University Bookstore either during Senior Parents’ Weekend (in February) or during Commencement Week.
-Students may purchase caps, gowns and hoods at the University Bookstore, from Monday, May 15 through Saturday, May 20.
+The hood must be that of the B.S. degree, with yellow on it.
+Students may purchase caps, gowns and hoods at the University Bookstore, from Monday, May 14 through Saturday, May 19.
 The schedule is as follows:

 WHAT ABOUT TICKETS?

-Tickets are not required for the SFS Undergraduate commencement ceremony, rain or shine.
+Tickets are not required for the SFS commencement ceremony, rain or shine.

 WHERE CAN I GET INVITATIONS?